bcesar2002/DFRS_models/README.md

 # DFRS_models
-This repository stores DFRS models used in the Nat2Test startegy.
+This repository stores DFRS models used in the Nat2Test strategy.